-2020 Water quality test results
+Water quality test results

-The City of Sunnyvale has instituted a comprehensive water quality monitoring program that encompasses City-owned wells and all water purchased from SFPUC and Valley Water.
+The City of Sunnyvale has instituted a comprehensive water quality monitoring program that encompasses City-owned and Valley Water.
 This program ensures that all of our customers receive water that complies with all regulatory criteria and that no maximum contaminant levels (MCLs) or action levels (ALs) for regulated chemicals, bacteria, or pollutants are exceeded.